logiqua/scribequa/COMPARISON-JSONLOGICA.md

 **In summary**: Choose json-logic-java when you need a simple, focused JsonLogic implementation that "just works" without complexity.

 ### Choose Logiqua if:
-- ✅ You need multiple format support (YAML, XML, LISP in addition to JSON)
+- ✅ You need multiple format support (YAML, XML, LISP, infix expressions in addition to JSON)
 - ✅ You want to compile and reuse scripts (better performance for repeated evaluations)
 - ✅ You need advanced extensibility (ServiceLoader-based operation discovery)
 - ✅ You require advanced context management (nested paths, custom object proxies)
 - ✅ You want type-safe expression evaluation with return type tracking
-- ✅ You need comments in your expressions (YAML, LISP, XML formats)
+- ✅ You need comments in your expressions (YAML, LISP, XML, Expression formats)
+- ✅ You prefer natural mathematical notation with operator precedence (Expression format)
 - ✅ You're building a complex rule engine with custom operations
 - ✅ You need integration with XML/YAML-based systems